sleepless-se/ArchiveFiles/README.md

 crontab -e
 0 0 * * * python3 path/to/ArchiveFiles/main.py
 ```
-**note**:Don't save ArchiveFiles on Desktop an Downloads.It's move to Archive folder.
+**note**:Don't save ArchiveFiles on Desktop or Downloads.
+It'll moved to Archive folder.
 It'll not to work.

 # Settings